Essential Cold Weather Phone Protection for Skiers and Snowboarders

 • Reduced risk of sudden shutdown

-• More consistent device performance
+• More consistent device performance throughout a full ski day

-Military Grade Drop Protection
+Military-Grade Drop Protection

 Mountain terrain is unforgiving.
 PHOOZY absorbs impact from drops up to six feet, protecting phones from rocks, ice, and hard-packed snow.